wgseligman/GramsSim/README.md

 will write the output to `myStudy.root`.

 There are several ntuples in the ROOT file:
-   - LArHits, which contains energy deposits in the LAr (both ionization energy and optical photons);
+   - `LArHits`, which contains energy deposits in the LAr (both ionization energy and optical photons);
-   - ScintillatorHits, which contains energy deposits in the inner and outer scintillators in the detector;
+   - `ScintillatorHits`, which contains energy deposits in the inner and outer scintillators in the detector;
-   - TrackInfo, which contains 'truth' information for all the tracks in the simulation;
+   - `TrackInfo`, which contains 'truth' information for all the tracks in the simulation;
-   - Options, which includes the parsed options for the job (options XML file with the user overrides).
+   - `Options`, which includes the parsed options for the job (options XML file with the user overrides).

 To understand the structure of the ntuples, either view the contents using ROOT, or look in `$GGDIR/GramsG4/src/GramsG4WriteNtuplesAction.cc`.

 For information about what the term "Identifier" means, see `grams.gdml`.
-(It's defined there, instead of in this documentation, because it's in `grams.gdml` that Identifiers are defined and assigned.)
+(It's explained there, instead of in this documentation, because it's in `grams.gdml` that Identifiers are defined and assigned.)

 If you don't know how to browse an ROOT ntuple, I suggest this [ROOT tutorial](https://www.nevis.columbia.edu/~seligman/root-class/).